creador/TiLive/README.md

-`launchApp(appName)`, `closeApp()` and `clearCache()` methods available to interact with apps cached in the TiShadow app.
+`launchApp(appName)`, `closeApp()` and `clearCache()` methods available to interact with apps cached in the TiApp app.

-`require()`, `Ti.include()` and assets are relative the running app inside the TiShadow app.
+`require()`, `Ti.include()` and assets are relative the running app inside the TiLive app.

-**note**: you can now also pipe to the tishadow repl using the `--pipe` flag. have a look at this [screencast](http://www.youtube.com/watch?v=f9ZLAtzJdGY)
+**note**: you can now also pipe to the tilive repl using the `--pipe` flag. have a look at this [screencast](http://www.youtube.com/watch?v=f9ZLAtzJdGY)

 ###Spies